-We sample each platelet component at 24 hours after collection.
+We sample each platelet component at least 36 hours after collection.

 Samples are then screened on the bioMerieux BacT/ALERT Automated Microbial Detection System, which uses both aerobic and anaerobic culture bottles.